No matter which career you choose, anyone can make a difference by donating to charity, engaging in advocacy, or volunteering.

 We don’t think this the most effective way to donate to charity by any means — later we’ll discuss higher-impact approaches — but it’s simple and quantifiable, so it makes a good starting point.

-As we’ve written about, the more money you have, the less additional money will improve your life.
-For instance, in the US, doubling your income is only associated with about half a point gain in life satisfaction, on a scale of one to ten.
+As we saw in part one, the more money you have, the less additional money will improve your life.
+For instance, in the US, doubling your income is only associated with about a half-point gain in life satisfaction on a scale of 1 to 10.

 These surveys have been extended across the world.
-There are examples in the chart below.
-(Though note this shows correlation only – more detail on this research.)
+There are examples in the chart below.2

-The poor served by GiveDirectly in Kenya have an average individual consumption of about $500 per year.2 This figure is based on how much $500 could buy in the US, meaning it already takes account of the fact that money goes further in poor countries.
+Poor people served by GiveDirectly in Kenya have an average individual consumption of about $800 per year.3 This figure is based on how much $800 could buy in the US, meaning it already takes account of the fact that money goes further in poor countries.

-The average US college graduate had an annual individual working income of about $77,000 in 2017, or $54,000 post-tax.3 This means that, assuming the above relationship holds, a dollar will do about 108 times more good if you give it to someone in Kenya rather than spending it on yourself.4
+The average US college graduate has an annual individual working income of about $77,000 (in 2023), or $54,500 post-tax.4 This means that, assuming the above relationship holds, a dollar will do about 68 times more good if you give it to someone in Kenya rather than spending it on yourself.5

-If someone earning that average level of income were to donate 10%, they could double the annual income of 11 people living in extreme poverty each year.
-Over the course of this person’s career, they could have a major positive impact on hundreds of people.
+If someone earning that average level of income were to donate 10%, they could double the annual income of seven people living in extreme poverty each year.
+Over the course of their career, they could have a major positive impact on hundreds of people.

-Grace, 48, is a typical recipient of donations from GiveDirectly.
-She’s a widow who lives with four children:
+Grace is a typical recipient of donations from GiveDirectly.
+She’s a 48-year-old widow who lives with four children:

 I would like to use part of the money to build a new house, since my house is in a very bad condition.
 Secondly, I would wish to pay fees for my son to go to a technical institute…